US Release Date: 07-17-1959

 Cary Grant in North by Northwest.

-With the exception of Psycho, North by Northwest is generally regarded as Alfred Hitchcock's best film.
-It also marks the fourth and final collaboration between him and leading man Cary Grant.
+North by Northwest is generally regarded as one of Alfred Hitchcock's best film.
+It is certainly one of his most purely entertaining and It also marks the fourth and final collaboration between the director and leading man Cary Grant.
 Whenever I watch this movie I am always struck by the opening credits.
 The words are shown in slanted block letters against the side of a glass skyscraper in which the reflection of the traffic on the Manhattan streets below can be seen.
-After forty-five years this still seems fresh and modern.
+After forty-five years this title sequence by the legendary Saul Bass seems as fresh and modern now as when it first came out.
 Hitchcock, who appears in a cameo in nearly all his movies, is seen waiting for -and missing- a bus in a brief moment of screen time, then the story proper begins.

 Cary Grant is Roger Thornhill a sophisticated -and very well-tailored- New York advertising executive who finds himself unexpectedly caught up in a dangerous game of cat-and-mouse with a nefarious group of spies, who mistakenly believe him to be George Kaplan, a covert government agent.
 An agent, by the way, who doesn't really exist.
 He was created by the CIA as a decoy and they are only too thrilled when they discover that their fictitious agent has suddenly sprung to life.
 He is kidnapped at gun point in the middle of a power lunch, taken to a mansion out on Long Island, forced to drink an entire bottle of bourbon and then sent to his presumed death behind the wheel of a stolen car.
 He somehow manages to survive only to find himself wanted for the murder of an important American diplomat at the U.N. building.
 He flees town in a train where he meets the beautiful femme fatale Eve Kendall, played by Eva Marie Saint.
 Like all Hitchcock women she is a blond ice goddess.
 Anyway she saves Grant from being discovered by the police by hiding him in her stateroom.
 They head to Chicago where she sends Grant to that fateful crossroad in the middle of nowhere, where (in one of the most famous sequences ever committed to film) he gets chased by a crop dusting plane.
 So just whose side is this mysterious woman on anyway?
 The answer to that question leads to the movies iconic climax on Mount Rushmore.